-Whistle Blowers
+- Whistle Blowers

 - Disgruntled Bank Employees

-- Bank Employees Under Indictment
+- o Bank Employees Under Indictment

 - We're Just in it for the Money

-- o Ex-Spouses
+- Ex-Spouses

-- o Ex-employees
+- Ex-employees

-- o Ex-business partners
+- Ex-business partners

 - Foreign Banks.
 Most foreign financial institutions are closing accounts of U.S. persons who refuse to fill out Form W-9, and agree to information reporting to the IRS.

-IRS Activity
+- IRS Activity

-- o HSBC Summons - Interview Pool of 33,000 taxpayers participating in OVDP/OVDI - Sometime in 2012 Credit Suisse turned over client information to IRS pursuant to a treaty request - Indictment against Wegelin Bank - o Swiss Bank Clariden Leu turned over client information to IRS in late 2011 - Ongoing negotiations with the Swiss government and Fourteen Swiss Banks
+- HSBC Summons

+- Interview Pool of 44,000 taxpayers participating in OVDP/OVDI

+- Sometime in 2012 Credit Suisse turned over client information to IRS pursuant to a treaty request

+- Guilty Plea by Wegelin Bank

+- Swiss Bank Clariden Leu turned over client information to IRS in late 2011

+- Ongoing negotiations with the Swiss government and Fourteen Swiss Banks who are under investigation by IRS and Department of Justice

+- 110 clients turned over to IRS by Swisspartners